-For the first placebo controlled treatment cycle (the double-blind cycle of this trial), BoNT/A-DP and placebo will be provided to the sites in glass vials.
+For the first placebo controlled treatment cycle (the double blind cycle of this trial), BoNT/A-DP and placebo will be provided to the sites in glass vials.
 Since BoNT/A-DP-vials contain a pellet of lyophilized BoNT/A-DP, they can be discerned from placebo-vials (empty vials).
 However, after reconstitution by an unblinded study team member at the site, both will look identical (clear solution, comparable volume), thus maintaining the blind.
-The unblinded study team member preparing the Investigational Medicinal Product (IMP) at the study site must not, by any means, be involved in any other study data collection activities including Adverse event (AE) assessment, case report form (CRF) completion, diary collection etc. IMP will be assigned to the subjects by IWRS with the lot number and kit number assigned corresponding to the group to which the subjects are assigned (blinded medication number and batch/lot number during the double-blind phase of the study at the given site).
-Once a subject has entered the open label extension, this unblinded study team member can then be involved in data collection activities with regard to that particular subject.
+The unblinded study team member preparing the Investigational Medicinal Product (IMP) at the study site must not, by any means, be involved in any other study data collection activities including adverse event (AE) assessment, case report form (CRF) completion, diary collection etc. IMP will be assigned to the subjects by IWRS with the lot number and kit number assigned corresponding to the group to which the subjects are assigned (blinded medication number and batch/lot number during the double blind phase of the study at the given site).
 The assigned vial will be reconstituted and will be forwarded to the investigator for injection.
-Specific Blinding Plans will be created at each study site during the Study Initiation visits, defining the Unblinded Study Team and the process of maintaining the blind by this Unblinded Study Team towards the blinded rest of the team.
+Specific Blinding Plans will be created at each study site during the Study Initiation visits.